Today we are going to talk about what could possibly be the single most neglected part of the human body.

 Dairy also wreaks havoc with the health of mucus membranes.
 In Ayurvedic medicine, it is common advice to avoid dairy products during an acute infection because it is a thick, damp-inducing, inflammatory food that most people are better without when they are sick…and even when they are not.

 Health begins and ends in the digestive track and usually dairy isn’t doing us any favors.
-I have a few how-to videos on my website for making homemade nut milks and creamers, if that would be helpful to you.
+I have a few how-to videos on my website for making homemade nut milks and creamers, if that would be helpful to you. - Look at the excretions coming out of your body!
+Everything coming out of your body, tells a story.
+Pee, poop, menstrual fluid, and yes – mucus – is important information.

 For instance, thin, watery mucus is usually the sign of a histamine, or allergic, reaction, while yellow to green mucus may signify a bacterial infection.